 The school has an arrangement with the University of Iowa Belin-Blank Center to offer online Advanced Placement courses to our students.
 These are typically year-long courses.
 While we do offer these courses as an option, we encourage students to chose dual credit courses, since dual credit is more readily accepted by colleges and universities.
 There is no charge for these courses, but students must purchase the required textbooks.

-Isaac Newton Christian Academy has a dual credit arrangement with Kirkwood College.
+Isaac Newton Christian Academy has a dual credit arrangement with Kirkwood Community College.
 Kirkwood offers opportunities for students to earn college credit while still in high school.
 Through Career Academies, courses offer hands-on experience while helping students to get a better sense of the career they should pursue after graduation.
 In some cases, these courses can lead to certification in a particular field (i.e. EMT and CPR certification, nurse aide certification, pharmacy technician certification, A+ certification, American Welding Society MIG qualification).
 Courses are taken at the Linn County Regional Center.
-Kirkwood College charges a fee for these courses, and are taught by Kirkwood College faculty.
+Kirkwood Community College courses are taught by Kirkwood faculty and may not be taught in alignment with our biblical worldview.